KashyapChilivoju/RegisterLoginPHP/README.md

 The Login Feature checks whether the details that are input in to the login page are valid, and if so, "Logs In", which simply goes to an empty Home Page.

+Requirements:

+run schema.sql through mysql workbench

+Fix the credentials in the Register.php - This will be centralised and shared in future update

+run this from the terminal: php -S localhost:8000